accordproject/techdocs/docs/accordproject-tour.md

 title: Online Tour
 ---

-To get an better acquainted with Accord Project templates, the easiest way is through the online [Template Studio](https://studio.accordproject.org) editor.
+To get better acquainted with Accord Project templates, the easiest way is through the online [Template Studio](https://studio.accordproject.org) editor.

 :::tip
 You can open template studio from anywhere in this documentation by clicking the [Try Online!](https://studio.accordproject.org) button located in the top-right of the page.